 Digitalization has simplified many aspects of our day-to-day lives: communicating, banking, travelling, organizing, shopping.
 However, as our lives have gotten more manageable, so too has it become more accessible for cybercriminals to gain access to our personal data and sensitive information.
 As we conduct more and more business and transactions using our computers and mobile devices, there are more streams of data in transit.
 Protecting the transfer of this data is pivotal for guaranteeing not just the ease of our online activities, but also their security.

 Digital payments are a straightforward target for fraud.
 Back in the 20th century when we made analogue purchases in shops or at specific locations, there was already a rudimentary two-factor authentication in place: the merchant (salesperson) used something we had (our credit card) and something we are (our signature) to verify our identity and ultimately authenticate a payment.
 When shopping moved online, there was no longer a 2FA verification process.
 Anyone with our credit card number could use it to make a purchase.
 This risk gave birth to 3-D Secure: a method for safeguarding online payments by creating a new second authentication factor, a unique pin or code number.

 The mechanics of online payments with 3-D Secure

-There are plenty of ways to make purchases online: gift certificates, direct bank transfers, even Bitcoin.
+There are plenty of ways to make purchases online: gift certificates, direct bank transfers, and even Bitcoin.
 However, the most common form of payment remains the credit card.
 And even when transactions are processed through payment providers (like PayPal or Stripe), credit card companies carry the brunt of the financial responsibility for security gone wrong.
 This was the primary impetus for credit card companies to develop an added layer of security for online payments.

 Here’s how 3-D Secure 2.0 works:

 - The customer makes an online purchase and provides the merchant (e.g. Amazon) with your payment information or scheme (credit card, PayPal account, etc.).

 - The acquirer, in this case, the merchant’s bank or entity authorizing transactions, requests the transaction from the scheme.